Karate kata: History, role in martial arts, rules and scoring

 Kata at the Olympics

-At the Games, participants can choose to perform any of the WKF-approved 102 karate katas and a panel of seven judges will use a point system to evaluate the performances.
+At the Games, participants chose to perform from the list of 102 WKF-approved karate katas and a panel of seven judges used a point system to evaluate the performances.

-Participants will be judged on seven technical points - stances, techniques, transitional movements, timing, correct breathing, focus and conformance – and thee athletic points - strength, speed and balance.
+Participants were judged on seven technical points - stances, techniques, transitional movements, timing, correct breathing, focus and conformance – and the athletic points - strength, speed and balance.